basimakram/Talking-AI-Avatar/README.md

 - About 10 minutes of your time

 **Nice to Have:**
-- Google Cloud, Deepgram, or Azure API keys (for even better voices)
+- Google Cloud, Deepgram, or Open API keys
 - Docker (for the best lip-sync accuracy)

 ### Step 1: Get the Code